park-junha/park-junha/README.md

 ## Hi.
 I'm Junha.

 I'm a software engineer based in the Bay Area.
+I develop web apps and automate tedious things.

 Here you'll find source code for personal projects or open source software I've contributed to.
+Most of my work is developed with JavaScript, Python, Go, and Bash.

 Learn more about me [here](https://junha.dev)!